JuliaLang/IJulia.jl/README.md

 combination allows you to interact with the Julia language using Jupyter/IPython's powerful [graphical notebook](http://ipython.org/notebook.html), which combines code, formatted text, math, and multimedia in a single document.
+It also works with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), a Jupyter-based integrated development environment for notebooks and code.

 (IJulia notebooks can also be re-used in other Julia code via the [NBInclude](https://github.com/stevengj/NBInclude.jl) package.)